RasmusOrsoe/NumpyToSQLite/README.md

  ```html
   ./makearray.sh
  ```
-In I3ToNumpy/makearray.sh you can change the path and keys you which to extract from the I3-files.
+In I3ToNumpy/makearray.sh you can change the path and keys you wish to extract from the I3-files.
 To create the gcd.pkl file, you can then run:

  ```html
   ./create_geo_array.sh